touhidulShawan/todo/README.md

-# A simple todo app by Reactjs from a course
+# A simple todo app by Reactjs